SchmaltzyChum/AYW/README.md

 pip install kivy pandas plotly kivy_garden

+To run the peack detecion you need to install stock_indicators:

+pip install stock_indicators

+Attention this packages also need the .NET6 version==6.
+You need to install it manually.
+Just following the instruction here: https://dotnet.microsoft.com/en-us/download/dotnet/7.0 Maybe you need to also install the clr package: pip install clr

 Note that some dependencies, such as Python itself or the Kivy's dependencies (e.g. Cython), may need to be installed separately.
 You can find more information in the Kivy documentation.